ECCO-Hackweek/ecco-2024/book/tutorials/example/Setting_up_OSS_Environment.md

 5. Click *Green* "Create fork" button
 6. After a few seconds, a new page will appear with your new forked repository

-### Clone the "ECCO-v4-Python Tutorial" to your OSS account
+## Clone the "ECCO-v4-Python Tutorial"
 1. Click *Green* "\<\> Code" button
 2. In the "Local Tab", select the "SSH" tab
 > [!NOTE]